European Rugby Champions Cup: Attendance

 This lists the average attendances for each season's European Cup competition, as well as the total attendance and highest attendance for that season.
 The final is typically the most-attended match, as it is generally held in a larger stadium than any club's home venue.

 The highest attended match of the 2002–03 competition was a quarter-final between Leinster and Biarritz before 46,000 fans at Lansdowne Road in Dublin.

 The 2009 final held at Murrayfield Stadium in Edinburgh was only the third most-attended match that season.
 The most-attended match was a semi-final between Irish rivals Leinster and Munster played in Croke Park in Dublin.
-The attendance of 82,208 set what was then a world record for a club match in the sport's history.
+The attendance of 82,208 set what was then a world record for a club match in the sport's history and remains the record attendance for any match in the competition's history.
 Second on that season's list was a pool match between Stade Français and Harlequins that drew 76,569 to Stade de France in Paris (a venue that Stade Français has used for select home matches since 2005).
+The second highest attendance in the history of the competition was also an Irish derby, but in this case held in Twickenham in London; the 2012 final between Leinster and Ulster.

 While the 2010–11 tournament's highest attended match was unsurprisingly the final, the second-highest attended match was notable in that it was held in Spain.
 Perpignan hosted Toulon in a quarter-final before a sellout crowd of 55,000 at the Olympic Stadium in Barcelona, Spain.
+On both occasions where the final has been held in Bilbao, Spain, that match has also been the highest attended of that year's competition.